microsoft/PSDocs/docs/upgrade-notes.md

-# Migrating to v0.7.0
+# Upgrade notes

-This document contains instructions to help migrate from previous versions of PSDocs.
+This document contains notes to help upgrade from previous versions of PSDocs.

-## Migrating from v0.6.x
+## Upgrade to v0.7.0 from v0.6.x

+Follow these notes to upgrade from PSDocs v0.6.x to v0.7.0.

 ### Inline blocks